Aller au contenu

 Weaknesses:

-Best for: those with oily roots and dry ends seeking a balancing treatment.
+Best for: oily roots paired with dry ends, when you need a balancing treatment.

 How to choose your brand for oily hair

-3. Avoid silicones — They weigh hair down and prevent the scalp from breathing.
+3. Skip the silicones.
+They coat the hair, weigh it down and stop the scalp from breathing.

 Our verdict

-For oily hair, Yves Rocher stands out as the best choice in 2026.
-The Pure Détox range offers the best balance of effectiveness, natural ingredients and price.
-At €5-8 per shampoo, it is 30 to 50% cheaper than pharmacy alternatives for at least comparable results.
+For oily hair, Yves Rocher is the best choice in 2026.
+The Pure Détox range hits the right balance between effectiveness, natural ingredients and price.
+At €5-8 per bottle, it costs 30 to 50% less than pharmacy alternatives for results that are at least as good (sometimes better in our testing).

 Frequently asked questions